syncfusion-content/wpf-docs/wpf/Classic/Skin-Storage/How-To/Override-Syncfusion-Themes.md

 ---
 layout: post
 title: Override Syncfusion Themes| SkinStorage | Wpf | Syncfusion
 description: All Syncfusion styles can be overridden by a common Naming Convention.
-A unique key is given to each style, so that you can override the styles using the BasedOn property.
+A unique key is given to each and every style, so that you can override the styles using the BasedOn property.
 platform: wpf
 control: SkinStorage
 documentation: ug